sopra-fs24-group-20/sopra-fs24-group-20-server/contributions.md

 - Task 10: ws in game to signal all players have submitted their game answers
 - Task 11: implement ws in eval screen to signal all players have submitted their votes
 - Task 12: contributed to fix round redirection issue
+- Task 13: adjust game instructions to include the round and timer restrictions

 ### Leonora Horvatic
 - GitHub Issue Links: [Issue 47](https://github.com/sopra-fs24-group-20/sopra-fs24-group-20-client/issues/47),